iham/MSC_DDB_D6_Abgabe/receipt/README.md

 ## Development Browser
 Firefox Developer Edition (version 111)

+## Node
+Node is used in version v18.15.0

 ## Code and Documentation
 Code, Versioning and Documentation can be found on [GitHub](https://github.com/iham/MSC_DDB_D6_Abgabe).